MGdata148/blinkit_customer_satisfaction_analysis/README.md

    - `category`
    - `brand`
    - `price`
-   - `mrp`
-   - `margin_percentage`
-   - `shelf_life_days`
-   - `min_stock_level`
-   - `max_stock_level`
+   - `mrp` - maximum retail price, the highest price at which a product can be sold to the end consumer
+   - `margin_percentage` - a profit margin, profit stated as a percentage of revenue
+   - `shelf_life_days` - the length of time a product can be stored without becoming unsuitable for sale
+   - `min_stock_level` - the lower quantity limit of a product to avoid understocking
+   - `max_stock_level` - the upper quantity limit of a product to avoid overstocking

-Research questions
+### Research questions
+What are the most common types of feedback from Blinkit customers?
-How have foodborne disease outbreaks evolved over time?
+What are the ratings and sentiment trends for each feedback category?
+How have they evolved over time?
-Which foods and locations pose the highest risk for foodborne disease contamination?
-Which pathogens present the greatest threat to public health?
+Does delivery feedback depend on the difference between the promised and actual delivery time?
+Which products are the worst-rated and could be replaced?

 Data analysis and visualisation
 Data was analyzed using PostgreSQL and visualised in Tableau.